2020Michal/Real-Time/README.md

-# Real-Time
-This project implement parts of RTOS
+This project implements parts of RTOS files explanations:

-files explainations:

 SMARTS77.H
 the main header file.
 This file includes Event class, Mutex class, Task class, and Parallelism class.
 Parallelism class includes all the tasks of the system and implements the tasks schedule.